Diane Weyermann Fellowship at Points North

 • Audience: Does the project have the potential to resonate with its target audience(s) and reach audiences across international borders and cultures?

 • In Phase 3, recommended applicants will be interviewed by Points North staff.
-Final decisions will be made by May 2023.
+Final decisions will be made by June 2025.

 ABOUT DIANE WEYERMANN